ansible/ansible-lint/src/ansiblelint/rules/galaxy.md

 # Changelog Details

-This rule expects a `CHANGELOG.md` or `.rst` file in the collection root or a `changelogs/changelog.yaml` file.
+This rule expects a `CHANGELOG.md`, `CHANGELOG.rst`,
+`changelogs/changelog.yaml`, or `changelogs/changelog.yml` file in the
+collection root.

-If a `changelogs/changelog.yaml` file exists, the schema will be checked.
+If a `changelogs/changelog.yaml` or `changelogs/changelog.yml` file exists, the schema will be checked.

-## Minimum required changelog.yaml file
+## Minimum required changelog.yaml/changelog.yml file

 ```yaml
 # changelog.yaml